Lab 1 - Development Environment & First C++ Program

-This lab briefly introduces the environment used for development and testing throughout the BPC-PRP course.
+This laboratory introduces the basic development environment used throughout the BPC-PRP course.

 Installation (optional)